amWRit/myDread50/README.md

 __Maze number__
 - Keeps track of which maze they’re in, incrementing each time they progress to the next maze.
 Show the maze number during Play scene.
+- On game over, the maze number is reset to 1.

 _Game over sound source: https://www.storyblocks.com/_